What is Cancer?

-If the tumour stays where it is, growing slowly and not spreading into other tissues, it is called benign.
-If the tumour grows aggressively in an uncontrolled way it will eventually break out and invade other tissues.
-The primary tumour then spreads through the blood or lymphatic systems and forms secondary or metastaic tumours.
+Cancer is a disease that occurs when abnormal cells divide uncontrollably and start to destroy healthy body tissues.
+If a tumour stays where it is, growing slowly and not spreading into other tissues, it is called benign.
+If a tumour grows aggressively in an uncontrolled way it will eventually break out and invade other tissues.
+The primary tumour then spreads through the blood or lymphatic systems and forms secondary or metastatic tumours.
 Most cancers form a tumour but there are exceptions such as leukaemia.

 There is no single cause for cancer; usually it is an interaction between several factors.
 A carcinogen is something that is known to cause cancer by damaging the genetic material (DNA) causing a mutation and transforming it into an abnormal cell, no longer responsive to normal control mechanisms.
 Carcinogens include chemicals like benzene which is used in manufacturing, found in coal, petroleum and also in cigarettes.
 Other carcinogens are radiation and viral infections.
 Sunlight, a high-fat diet and excess alcohol can also trigger cancers.
 However, there is still a mystery surrounding the cause of cancer and the search continues.